 Shape of training review

-Shape of training is an independent review into ways in which postgraduate medical training could be changed to meet the future needs of patients and health services.
+Shape of training is an independent review into the ways in which postgraduate medical training could be changed to meet the future needs of patients and health services.
 Consideration has been given to ways to increase flexibility and improve recruitment to specialty training, such as the introduction of alternative options for post-foundation/pre-specialty training posts.
-SJDC is monitoring this work closely and providing input through BMA Scotland representation on the Scottish Shape of Training Implementation Group and the Scottish Shape of Training Transition Group.
+SJDC is monitoring this work closely and providing input through BMA Scotland and SJDC representation on the Scottish Shape of Training Implementation Group and the Scottish Shape of Training Transition Group.

 Find out more about Shape of Training

 The GMC have now confirmed that an initial, small number of GMC-regulated credentials are to be developed in 2019 and will enter an approval process first from September 2019.